 So, in terms of symptoms, lymphedema associated with breast cancer surgical treatments can often cause:-

 - fluid accumulation in other areas of the body

 Sentinel lymph node Biopsy is much less likely to cause Arm Lymphedema

 When doctors diagnose and stage breast cancer, it is quite common now to take a sentinel lymph node biopsy to check for lymph node metastasis.

-If the results are positive or suspicious for metastatic breast cancer, an axillary lymph node dissection may then be performed.
-Women in which only a sentinel node dissection was performed have a significantly lower rate of lymphedema 5 years later.
+If the results are positive or suspicious for metastatic breast cancer, surgeons may then perform an axillary lymph node dissection.
+For women who undergo a sentinel node biopsy only there is a significantly lower rate of arm lymphedema 5 years later.

-Lymphedema is quite common following breast cancer treatment
+Arm Lymphedema is quite common following breast cancer treatment

-There is some evidence to suggest that secondary lymphedema development in post-surgery breast cancer patients may be associated with air travel.
+There is some evidence to suggest that secondary arm lymphedema development in post-surgery breast cancer patients may be associated with air travel.

 IV and needle pokes on the affected side of body

 There’s an old wives tale, told by generations of surgeons and oncology nurses, telling women who had breast cancer surgery, to avoid having needle pokes and IVs into the arm that is on the same side as her breast cancer surgery.
 There is NO EVIDENCE published on this, and I can only give anecdotal counter-evidence saying that throughout my career, I have told every breast cancer patient I met, that it was bogus.